SahandNoey/Information-Retrieval-Course-Project/README.md

 This project implements a basic Information Retrieval (IR) system on a dataset of 13,000 Persian news articles.
 The system supports preprocessing, indexing, and retrieval using a variety of Information Retrieval techniques.
 The dataset is uploaded.

-## Sample Queries (Written in Persian):
 For each query, we print **only the first retrieved document ID** by three type of indices:
-- `Normal Index` that uses TF-IDF and cosine similarity on the whole documents to search on.
+- **Normal Index** that uses TF-IDF and cosine similarity on the whole documents to search on.
-- `Positional Index` that tries to find documents that has at least some of the terms placed consecutively, and if doesn't find any document with this property, it acts just like `Normal Index`.
+- **Positional Index** that tries to find documents that has at least some of the terms placed consecutively, and if doesn't find any document with this property, it acts just like `Normal Index`.
-- `Champion List Index` that searchs on documents that have at least 5 occurrence of the term given.
+- **Champion List Index** that searchs on documents that have at least 5 occurrence of the term given.
 As a result, it retrieves documents faster but it may not retrieve all the related documents.

 ## Features